Fitbit unveils Sense and Versa 3 smartwatches with Google Assistant

 Fitbit Sense

 Sense’s AMOLED display features an integrated ambient light sensor to automatically dim the screen and an optional always-on display mode.
 The Sense has no physical buttons, meaning the user interface had to be revamped accordingly.
-But where the Sense really stands apart is all its sensors — more than any other Fitbit device.
+But what really sets the Sense apart is all its sensors — more than any other Fitbit device.

 Fitbit Sense can give you insights into your body’s response to stress, which can contribute to a variety of health problems if left unmanaged, like an increased risk of high blood pressure, heart disease, obesity, diabetes, and mental health disorders.
 The wearable’s EDA sensor measures electrodermal activity responses and the EDA Scan app lets you place your palm over the face of the device to detect small electrical changes in the sweat level of your skin.
 You can do a quick EDA Scan session to understand your body’s response to stressors or pair it with mindfulness sessions to see how your body responds during meditation or relaxation.

-In tandem, the Fitbit app is getting a new stress management tile with a Stress Management Score that calculates how your body is responding to stress based on 10 biometric inputs, including exertion balance (impact of activity), responsiveness (heart rate, heart rate variability, and electrodermal activity), and sleep patterns (sleep quality).
+The Fitbit app is also getting a new stress management tile with a Stress Management Score that calculates how your body is responding to stress based on 10 biometric inputs, including exertion balance (impact of activity), responsiveness (heart rate, heart rate variability, and electrodermal activity), and sleep patterns (sleep quality).
 Ranging from 1-100, a higher score indicates your body is showing fewer physical signs of stress.
-The app will also make recommendations to better manage stress, like breathing exercises and other mindfulness tools.
-You can set a weekly mindfulness goal, reminders, reflect on your stress, log your mood after sessions, and meditate.
+The app will also make recommendations to help you better manage stress, like breathing exercises and other mindfulness tools.
+You can set a weekly mindfulness goal, get reminders, reflect on your stress, log your mood after sessions, and meditate.

 Fitbit Sense is also the company’s first device with an ECG app to assess your heart rhythm for signs of atrial fibrillation (AFib).
 All it takes is 30 seconds of holding your fingers on the corners of the stainless steel ring around the watch.
 The resulting reading can be downloaded to share with your doctor.

 Additionally, Fitbit updated its heart rate tech with a new multi-path heart rate sensor and algorithm.
-PurePulse 2.0, as Fitbit calls it, also powers on-device high and low heart rate notifications on Fitbit Sense that can detect and send a notification if your heart rate is outside your personal thresholds.
+PurePulse 2.0, as Fitbit calls it, also powers on-device high and low heart rate notifications on Fitbit Sense that can detect if your heart rate is outside your thresholds and send a notification.

 Finally, Fitbit Sense includes a new skin temperature sensor to detect changes that may potentially signal a fever, illness, or the start of a new menstrual phase.
 If you wear it while asleep each night, it will measure your skin temperature variation to spot trends.